 This change doesn’t impact the current version of the app.

-I heard alcohol is now OK?
+I heard alcohol is now OK.
+Is that accurate?

 Wine was always OK, but now we included beer and hard alcohol.
 Red wine has been shown to be healthier than other alcoholic beverages, but let’s face it: booze is booze.
 Three standard drinks per week, regardless of the drink, are fine for most people.